-EMSP 101 Introduction to Paramedicine 3 cr.
+EMSP 101 Introduction to Paramedicine

 This is an introduction to the Paramedic program.
 Included in this course are the roles responsibilities of a paramedic, an overview of EMS systems, the medical-legal implications of providing emergency care, EMS communications including documentation, and medical terminology.
-Classes also cover personal well-being, fitness, effective communication, incident management, and current EMS research topics.
-Entrance into this course requires that students are Basic Emergency Medical Technicians.
+Classes also well-being, fitness. personal communication, incident management, and current EMS research topics.
+Entrance into this course requires that students are Basic Emergency Technicians.